dupgit/sauvegarde/README.md

     make
     make install

-If you need more information about how to install sauvegarde you can also have a look at the [installation manual](manual/installation.md).
+If you need more information about how to install cdpfgl you can also have a look at the [installation manual](manual/installation.md).